 In an age where virtually everything is “smart,” it shouldn’t come as a surprise that water systems can be, too.
 Especially as utilities seek out solutions to support conservation goals by addressing non-revenue water, water loss and scarcity, aging infrastructure and population growth concerns.
 When every drop counts more than ever, it’s clear to see why the municipal water industry has undergone a pivotal transformation to implement smart solutions that are revolutionizing water systems.

-What Is Smart Water?
+What Is A Smart Water System?

 Smart water is an industry term which refers to a network of smart water meters and intelligent infrastructure deployed as part of an advanced metering infrastructure (AMI) system.
 It provides continuous and historical data, while improving system intelligence, visibility, automation and control to help water utilities optimize all areas of their water network.